Surgical Exposure of Impacted Canines

 - Functional & Aesthetic Importance: Canines are critical for proper bite alignment (occlusion) and contribute significantly to overall smile aesthetics, making their preservation through exposure highly preferable whenever possible.

-The Canine Exposure Procedure at WISE Oral Surgery & Dental Implant Specialists
+The Canine Exposure Procedure at W.I.S.E.
+Oral Surgery & Dental Implant Specialists

 Successfully exposing an impacted canine involves meticulous planning between your orthodontist and our oral surgery team, often utilizing advanced 3D CBCT scans for precise localization.
-During your consultation at our Trussville, Prattville, or Birmingham office, Dr. Walsh or Dr. Vila will review this plan and discuss suitable anesthesia options (typically local anesthesia, potentially with sedation) to ensure complete comfort.
+During your consultation at our Trussville, Prattville, or Hoover office, Dr. Walsh or Dr. Vila will review this plan and discuss suitable anesthesia options (typically local anesthesia, potentially with sedation) to ensure complete comfort.

 The surgical procedure itself involves carefully lifting the gum tissue over the impacted canine.
 Minimal overlying bone might be gently removed if necessary to fully expose the tooth's crown.
 Depending on the pre-arranged plan with your orthodontist, our surgeon may bond an orthodontic bracket with a small chain directly onto the exposed canine, or simply prepare the site for your orthodontist to easily place the bracket soon after.
 The gum tissue is then carefully repositioned with sutures, allowing access for the orthodontic forces needed to guide the tooth.